okdas/docker-transmission-openvpn/README.md

 For example use googles dns servers by adding --dns 8.8.8.8 --dns 8.8.4.4 as parameters to the usual run command.

 #### Restart container if connection is lost
 If the VPN connection fails or the container for any other reason loses connectivity, you want it to recover from it.
-One way of doing this is to set environment variable `OPENVPN_OPTS=--inactive 3600 --ping 10 --ping-exit 60` and use the --restart=always flag when starting the container.
+One way of doing this is to set environment variable `openvpn_opts=--inactive 3600 --ping 10 --ping-exit 60` and use the --restart=always flag when starting the container.
 This way OpenVPN will exit if ping fails over a period of time which will stop the container and then the Docker deamon will restart it.

 #### Running it on a NAS
 Several popular NAS platforms supports Docker containers.
 You should be able to set up and configure this container using their web interfaces.
 Remember that you need a TUN/TAP device to run the container.
 To set up the device it's probably simplest to install a OpenVPN package for the NAS.
 This should set up the device.
 If not, there are some more detailed instructions below.